 Long before she won the hearts of millions on American Idol in her early 20s, Kree Harrison was immersed in the musical aesthetic of Nashville, a soulful country singer/songwriter living in, being nurtured by and developing her craft with the multi-talented creatives there.
-Five years after her triumphant run on the show, the Season 12 runner-up is launching an exciting new phase of her career, signing an exclusive recording and publishing agreement as the flagship artist for the newly launched Music City based indie label Visionary Records, a subsidiary of Visionary Media Group.
+Five years after her triumphant run on the show, the Season 12 runner-up is launching an exciting new phase of her career, signing an exclusive recording and publishing agreement as the flagship artist for the newly launched Music City based indie label One Vision Music Group, a subsidiary of Visionary Media Group.

 “The new album is going to be country for sure,” says the multi-talented Texas born and raised performer, “but because I grew up listening to a lot more than country like Otis Redding, who I practically worship, there’s going to be a lot of soul in there.
 There’s something about the dreamy steel guitar in country music and the horns on a great soul song that gets to me, both are my medicine.”

 Kree laid the foundation for her upcoming releases with her successful debut single and Idol Finale song “All Cried Out,” which reached #34 on Billboard’s Hot Country Songs chart, and her highly acclaimed 2016 collection This Old Thing, which hit #28 on Billboard’s Top Country Albums chart and #20 on the Heatseekers Album chart.
 She has also collaborated with many of music’s biggest artists, including Keith Urban, Delbert McClinton, Kacey Musgraves and another of her idols, Wynonna Judd.